 Companies will be critical in the transition to a more sustainable future.
 As the consequences of unsustainable behaviors, such as environmental degradation or unfair labor practices, become more apparent, there is an increasing sentiment toward the necessity for sustainability (Long et al., 2018).
 The food and beverage industries have looked to international sourcing to stay current and sustainably feed a growing population (Mboga, 2017).
-South Africa is Africa's leading Food and Beverage industry market, with more than 50% of locally manufactured goods imported yearly (Report, 2018).
+With more than 50% of locally produced items imported yearly, South Africa is Africa's largest food and beverage industry market (Report, 2018).
 Companies are under increasing pressure from various stakeholders to address their business practices' societal and ecological implications.